Skip to Content

 Minimalism and shopping

-MINDFUL AND INTENTIONAL SHOPPING
+MINDFUL & INTENTIONAL SHOPPING

 We all need to go shopping because things run out, run low or run down.
 Shopping is also fun and it’s lovely to have new items to look at, use or wear.
 Living by minimalist principles certainly doesn’t mean you won’t or can’t go shopping as that wouldn’t be very practical, sustainable or realistic!